fmidev/nowcast-verification-cell-tracking/README.md

 - `notebooks/cell_verification_article_splits_merges.ipynb` for Figure 12 (number of splits and merges)
 - `notebooks/cell_verification_article_supplementary_figures.ipynb` for supplementary figures
 - `notebooks/plot_domain_figure.ipynb` for plotting the domain figure.
 Update the path to the topography data in the 4th cell in the notebook.
+- `notebooks/plot_pixel_csi_rmse.ipynb` for plotting the pixel-wise CSI and RMSE figures.
+Note that this notebook uses the

 The nowcast figure can be plotted with the script `scripts/plot_nowcast_figures.py` that uses the configuration file `config/swiss-data/plot_nowcast_figs.yaml`.
 To update the configuration file, refer to the comments in the file.
 The script can be run with